thingsboard/thingsboard.github.io/docs/pe/edge/use-cases/data-filtering-traffic-reduce.md

 copyAccessTokenDevice:
     0:
         image: /images/pe/edge/use-cases/data-filtering/copy-access-token-item-1.png
-        title: 'Open Device groups page in the ThingsBoard <b>Edge</b> instance.'
+        title: 'Open the "Devices" page.'
     1:
         image: /images/pe/edge/use-cases/data-filtering/copy-access-token-item-2.png
-        title: 'Open "All" device group.'
+        title: 'Select the "All" tab, then click on the row that represents the <b>"In-vehicle monitoring system"</b> device in the table to open its details.'
     2:
         image: /images/pe/edge/use-cases/data-filtering/copy-access-token-item-3.png
-        title: 'Click on the <b>In-vehicle monitoring system</b> device row in the table to open device details.'
-    3:
-        image: /images/pe/edge/use-cases/data-filtering/copy-access-token-item-4.png
-        title: 'Click "Copy access token".
-Token will be copied to your clipboard.
-Save it to a safe place.'
+        title: 'Click on the "Copy access token" (token will be copied to your clipboard).'

 verifyDeviceTelemetryEdge:
     0:
         image: /images/pe/edge/use-cases/data-filtering/verify-device-telemetry-item-1.png
-        title: 'Open Device groups page in the ThingsBoard <b>Edge</b> instance.'
+        title: 'Open the "Devices" page in your ThingsBoard <b>Edge</b> instance.'
     1:
         image: /images/pe/edge/use-cases/data-filtering/verify-device-telemetry-item-2.png
-        title: 'Open "All" device group.'
+        title: 'Click on the row corresponding to the <b>"In-vehicle monitoring system"</b> device in the table to view its details.'
     2:
         image: /images/pe/edge/use-cases/data-filtering/verify-device-telemetry-item-3.png
-        title: 'Click on the <b>In-vehicle monitoring system</b> device row in the table to open device details.'
-    3:
-        image: /images/pe/edge/use-cases/data-filtering/verify-device-telemetry-item-4.png
-        title: 'Click on the tab <b>Latest telemetry</b>.
-You should see the telemetry constantly generated by the Python script.'
+        title: 'Switch to the <b>"Latest telemetry"</b> tab to monitor the telemetry data generated by the Python script in real-time'

 verifyDeviceTelemetry:
     0:
         image: /images/pe/edge/use-cases/data-filtering/verify-device-telemetry-item-5.png
-        title: 'Login to your <b>ThingsBoard PE</b> instance and open Device groups page.'
+        title: 'Log in to your <b>ThingsBoard PE</b> instance.
+Then navigate to the "Devices" page.'
     1:
         image: /images/pe/edge/use-cases/data-filtering/verify-device-telemetry-item-6.png
-        title: 'Open <b>All</b> device group.'
+        title: 'Click on the <b>"In-vehicle monitoring system"</b> row to open the device details.'
     2:
         image: /images/pe/edge/use-cases/data-filtering/verify-device-telemetry-item-7.png
-        title: 'Click on the row <b>In-vehicle monitoring system</b> to open device details.'
-    3:
-        image: /images/pe/edge/use-cases/data-filtering/verify-device-telemetry-item-8.png
-        title: 'Click on the tab <b>Latest telemetry</b> to verify that distance readings are pushed successfully from the edge to the cloud.'
+        title: 'Click on the "Latest telemetry" tab, to verify that "distance readings" are pushed successfully from the edge to the cloud.'

 createDashboard:
   0:
         image: /images/pe/edge/use-cases/data-filtering/configure-dashboards-item-1.png
-        title: 'Login to your <b>ThingsBoard PE</b> instance and open "Dashboard groups" page.'
+        title: 'Log in to your <b>ThingsBoard PE</b> instance.
+Navigate to "Dashboards" page.'
   1:
         image: /images/pe/edge/use-cases/data-filtering/configure-dashboards-item-2.png
-        title: 'Click on the "Add entity group" ("+") icon in the upper right corner.
-Input name "Edge dashboards" and click "Add".'
+        title: 'Click on the ("+") icon, then select "Create new dashboard"'
   2:
         image: /images/pe/edge/use-cases/data-filtering/configure-dashboards-item-3.png
-        title: 'Open "Edge dashboards" group by clicking on the "Open" icon.'
+        title: 'Input the Name for the new dashboard, e.g., "Edge dashboards", then click the "Add" button.'
   3:
         image: /images/pe/edge/use-cases/data-filtering/configure-dashboards-item-4.png
-        title: 'Click on the "Add" ("+") icon.
-Input title for the new dashboard, e.g. "Edge Vehicle" and click "Add".'
+        title: 'Click on the "Add alias" icon.'
   4:
         image: /images/pe/edge/use-cases/data-filtering/configure-dashboards-item-5.png
-        title: 'Click on the icon "Open dashboard" of the newly created dashboard.'
+        title: 'Click on the "Add alias" button.'
   5:
         image: /images/pe/edge/use-cases/data-filtering/configure-dashboards-item-6.png
-        title: 'To start editing dashboard click on the "Edit" icon in the lower right corner.'
+        title: 'Input Alias name "edge device".
+Select Filter type "Single entity", type "Device", and Device <b>"In-vehicle monitoring system"</b>.
+Then click on the "Add" button.'
   6:
         image: /images/pe/edge/use-cases/data-filtering/configure-dashboards-item-7.png
-        title: 'Click "Entity aliases" icon to add a new <a href="/docs/user-guide/ui/aliases/" target="_blank">alias</a> in order to visualize data on the dashboard.'
+        title: 'Click on the "Save" button.'
   7:
         image: /images/pe/edge/use-cases/data-filtering/configure-dashboards-item-8.png
-        title: 'Click "Add alias" button.'
+        title: 'Click on the "Add new widget".'
   8:
         image: /images/pe/edge/use-cases/data-filtering/configure-dashboards-item-9.png
-        title: 'Input alias name "edge device".
-Select Filter type - "Single entity", Type - "Device", Device - "In-vehicle monitoring system".
-Then click "Add" button.'
+        title: 'Enter the search query "Digital gauges", then click to select the widget from the search results.'
   9:
         image: /images/pe/edge/use-cases/data-filtering/configure-dashboards-item-10.png
-        title: 'Click "Save" button to save new alias.'
+        title: 'Click on the widget shown in the screenshot, or choose another one according to your preference.'
   10:
         image: /images/pe/edge/use-cases/data-filtering/configure-dashboards-item-11.png
-        title: 'Click "Add new widget" in the middle of the dashboard page.'
+        title: 'Click on the "Save button".'
   11:
         image: /images/pe/edge/use-cases/data-filtering/configure-dashboards-item-12.png
-        title: 'Click "Select widgets bundle" and find "Digital gauges".'
+        title: 'Click on the "Edit mode" button.'
   12:
         image: /images/pe/edge/use-cases/data-filtering/configure-dashboards-item-13.png
-        title: 'In the list of available widgets select the one you see on the image.
-Click "+ Add" button to add a datasource for the widget.'
+        title: 'Click on the "Edit widget" icon.'
   13:
         image: /images/pe/edge/use-cases/data-filtering/configure-dashboards-item-14.png
-        title: 'Click "+ Add" button to add a new datasource.'
+        title: 'Set max value to "10000".'
   14:
         image: /images/pe/edge/use-cases/data-filtering/configure-dashboards-item-15.png
-        title: 'Select Entity alias "edge device" and click on choose "distance" as device timeseries.'
+        title: 'Switch to the "Advanced" tab, set the units to "mil", and click the "Apply" button.'
   15:
         image: /images/pe/edge/use-cases/data-filtering/configure-dashboards-item-16.png
-        title: 'Click "Edit widget" icon in the upper right corner of the widget to add style.'
-    16:
-        image: /images/pe/edge/use-cases/data-filtering/configure-dashboards-item-17.png
-        title: 'Click "Setting" tab and add you can optionally add some title, icon and display configurations as show on the image.'
-    17:
-        image: /images/pe/edge/use-cases/data-filtering/configure-dashboards-item-18.png
-        title: 'Click "Advanced" tab, input Maximum value as "1000" and Unit title as "MLS".
-Then click "Apply changes" and close the card.'
-    18:
-        image: /images/pe/edge/use-cases/data-filtering/configure-dashboards-item-19.png
-        title: 'Optionally you can also resize widget by dragging the left bottom corner of the widget.
-Do not forget to click "Apply changes" icon to save current progress.'
-    19:
-        image: /images/pe/edge/use-cases/data-filtering/configure-dashboards-item-20.png
-        title: 'Your dashboard should be similar to the one you see on the image.'
+        title: 'You have successfully created and configured the dashboard.'

 ---
 * TOC